just-the-docs/just-the-docs-tests/index.md

 Just the Docs Tests now builds as desired locally, with this single page as `Home`!

 Commit the changes to the repository on GitHub.

+GitHub Pages now builds the site successfully!

+Question:

+> Is there a simpler way to configure a site using Just the Docs
+> so that it builds both locally _and_ on GitHub Pages?